World Cancer Research Fund’s Privacy notice

 For example, we might contact you about goods you’ve purchased or used in the past, or send you updates about our fundraising appeals and latest campaigns.

-Where we do this via email or phone (if you are registered with the telephone preference service), we will only do this with your prior consent.
+Where we do this via email we will only do this with your prior consent.

-If you provide us with your telephone number during one of our marketing campaigns and your telephone number is included on a telephone preference service list, we will treat the provision of your telephone number to us as an indication that you do not object to receiving telephone marketing calls from us for the time being.
-You can change your preference at any time by contacting us on email@example.com.
+If you provide us with your telephone number during one of our marketing campaigns and your telephone number is included on either the telephone preference service or fundraising preference service lists, we will treat the provision of your telephone number to us as an indication that you do not object to receiving telephone marketing calls from us for the time being.
+You can change your preference at any time by contacting us on firstname.lastname@example.org or 020 7343 4200.

 Donations and other payments